xbeat/Machine-Learning/README.md

 Optimizing PyTorch Model Inference Speed

 PyTorch is a powerful deep learning framework, but model inference can sometimes be slow.
 This presentation will explore various techniques to boost your PyTorch model's inference speed, making it more efficient for real-world applications.

+## The Limitations of Retrieval-Augmented Generation (RAG) Systems

+The Reality of RAG Systems

+Retrieval-Augmented Generation (RAG) systems are not the plug-and-play solution many expect.
+While they offer exciting possibilities for utilizing Large Language Models (LLMs) with external knowledge, implementing them effectively requires careful consideration and optimization at every step.

 ## Softmax Activation Function in Neural Networks with Python